Updated: October 29, 2012

 On top of all that, you get no way of knowing how many open programs you have, where they are, how to access them easily.
 The top panel is blank, the desktop is blank, there's nothing at the bottom of the screen, the Activities menu is just boring and slow.
 Two or three actions for every one you do in Gnome 2.
 Hell, Unity is super-elegant compared to this.

 Some programs did not respect mouse focus and did not respond to the Enter key, so I actually had to click buttons to get a response from open applications.
-This must be a glitch, I hope, unless everything is so touch oriented, that hitting a key does not quality.
+This must be a glitch, I hope, unless everything is so touch oriented, that hitting a key does not qualify.

 If this is the case, well, I promise you the best rant ever yet.